individkid/sidegeo/README.md

     * Cylinder -- rotate polytope around tilt line
     * Scale -- grow or shrink polytope with pierce point fixed
     * Drive -- move picture plane forward or back

+Configuration/history files consist of commands.

+--plane takes three scalars
+--face takes six plane subscripts
+--frame takes three triples of plane subscripts --remove takes buffer type and subscript to invalidate --sample takes sidednesses to sample
+--region takes polyant for region to inflate
+--polyant takes polyant to add to polytope
+--volume takes polyant, amplitude, fundamental, harmonics, envelope, rhythm --filter takes plane subscript, projected area parameterized equalization of tempo, dynamic, tone --color takes plane subscript and decoration
+--matrix takes transformation of display
+--configure takes autowarp, autorefine, autodecorate, autovibrate, autodelay, automerge --delay takes duration for playback
+--branch takes file and location for starting state --jump optionally causes playback to go to location in file

+The following configuration/history file commands are disabled during playback.

+--inject specifies user action to inject
+--pattern takes entire file and apended command as pattern, and produces zero or more command(s) to replace appended --comment allows pattern action to record data for future use --schedule appends a comment at a wallclock time --call issues a Haskell event with given arg and appends the result as comment --toggle changes jump option at given location --replace changes comment at location with same size string